hypothesis/client/docs/publishers/embedding.rst

    ...
    </iframe>

-This method *only* works for iframes which are same-origin with the top-level document.
+This method *only* works for iframes which are direct children of the top-level document and have the same origin.

 The client will watch for new iframes being added to the document and will automatically enable annotation for them.